Everyday English Expressions with DO

 • You would do well to look at the prices on the Internet.
 I’m sure you’ll find a cheaper computer.

-• Miriam would do well to cut on sugar and be more active if she wants to lose weight.
+• Miriam would do well to cut down on sugar and increase her activity level if she wants to lose weight.

 Do as you are told